digitaltwinconsortium/UA-CloudTwin/README.md

     docker run -e anEnvironmentVariableFromAbove="yourSetting" -p 80:80 ghcr.io/digitaltwinconsortium/ua-cloudtwin:main

 Alternatively, you can run it in a Docker-enabled web application in the Cloud.

 Then point your web browser to <http://yourIPAddress>

-You can optionally supply the following query parameters:
+You can optionally supply the following query parameters in the Url:

 * `?endpoint=your-broker-connection-string` - the connection strng of the broker to use
 * `?instanceurl=your-adt-instance-url` - the URL of the Azure Digital Twins instance to use